youcan-shop/foggle/README.md

 composer require youcan-shop/foggle
 ```

-You should then publish yhe configuration files using the following artisan command:
+You should then publish the configuration files using the following artisan command:

 ```shell
 php artisan vendor:publish --provider="YouCanShop\Foggle\FoggleServiceProvider"